 Orientation to analytic treatment

 The training of psychoanalysts involves supervised clinical experience and rigorous studies in psychoanalytic theory and practice and other relevant disciplines.
 But its most important component is the personal analysis of the psychoanalyst: a personal, intimate experience that enables the prospective analyst, as analysand, to learn from their unconscious and then work creatively with the unconscious in others.
-Each analyst develops his or her own practice by drawing on a coherent body of theory derived from the works of Sigmund Freud and others and by undergoing the experience of psychoanalysis.
+Each analyst develops his or her own practice by drawing on a coherent body of theory derived from the works of Freud, Lacan and others and by undergoing the experience of psychoanalysis.
 The specificity of each analyst's position in relation to psychoanalysis is that an analyst is able to sustain the fundamental concepts of psychoanalysis in the development of his or her own praxis and in the transmission of psychoanalysis.

 Psychoanalytic treatment cannot be dispensed as a standardised clinical practice or in a formulaic way.
 This is because the workings and pathological effects of the unconscious are unique for each of us.
 The treatment respects and preserves the singularity of the individual subject whose situation cannot be reduced to a generalised abstraction or compared with anyone else’s situation.